 Current Doctoral Students

-- Ashleigh Weeden (PhD in Rural Studies): Ashleigh is examining the role of innovation in rural public policy.
+- Joshua Barrett (PhD in Rural Studies): Joshua is examining the role of governance in rural economic development.

 - Tracey Harvey (PhD in Rural Studies): Tracey is examining the public policy implications of cannabis legalization on rural economies in British Columbia.
 The research is being conducted in partnership with the Community Futures of Central Kootenays and Selkirk College.